95% and 100% mortgages

 The main benefit of this kind of loan is that you only need a relatively small deposit but there are downsides too.
 These loans are risky both for you and the lender because the deposit cushion is quite small.
-If your house dropped in value by more than 5% the mortgage would be worth more than the property, known as being in negative equity.
+If your house dropped in value by more than 5% the mortgage would be worth more than the property, you would then be in negative equity.

-One situation where 95% mortgages are more commonplace is under the NewBuy scheme, a government initiative which aims to make newly built property affordable for first time buyers.
+Another scheme is NewBuy, which aims to make newly built property affordable for first time buyers.
 The scheme will allow you to buy a new property worth up to £500,000 using a 90% – 95% mortgage.

 Impartial Mortgage Advice

 No matter how much you are able to save there will be options available to you but these will all depend on your individual circumstances.
-To discuss what choices are available to help you get on the housing ladder, you can speak to a Which? mortgage adviser by calling us on 0117 981 7787 – or request a call back.
+To discuss what choices are available to help you get on the housing ladder, you can speak to Which?
+Mortgage Advisers by calling us on 0800 316 4071 – or request a call back.

 If you’re buying your first home the Which?
 Guide Buying a house: first time buyers may be helpful as well.